Will balanced hormones stop the monthly torture? Is this your cure for migraine headache?

 For a more acute treatment to prevent an oncoming migraine, you can apply one quarter teaspoon every 15 minutes.
 This is known to “calm neurons by acting on the GABA receptors in the brain, much like Valium.”

 I found using progesterone cream very useful as one of my migraine headache remedies.
 It calmed me down, but after 4 – 6 hours of migraine symptoms, I was reluctant to continue with applying the cream every 15 minutes.
 And I found that the migraine would still strike eventually regardless of how much progesterone cream I used.
+I don't ever want to overdose on anything.

-I did not want to overdose.
 I also experimented with 6% cream for many years, but as I was still getting twenty migraine days each month, she suggested I stop everything and start again from scratch.

 If you are going to experiment with balancing your hormones as a cure for migraine headache and you prefer the bio-identical hormone route, I would suggest finding a doctor to help you along the path and to recheck your hormone levels every two years or so.